Security and data handling

 • Data is aggregated hourly and sent to Atlassian Cloud.

-• Guardrails data is collected hourly.
+• Guardrails data is also collected hourly.

 Data storage